× Search

 Travel Time: 1 hour 55 minutes

-Bade farewell to Cradle Mountain and continue your journey along to Launceston.
-Less than 2 hours later, arrive at one of the most populated cities in Tasmania.
+Bid farewell to Cradle Mountain and continue your journey along to Launceston.
+Less than 2 hours later, you’ll arrive at one of the most populated cities in Tasmania.
 If you’re in the area between December and January, head north to Bridestowe Lavender Farm to spend the afternoon wrapped up in purple hues, sweet scent and endless photo opportunities.

 Image: Nick H Visuals